districtr/districtr/docs/03toolsplugins/toolsplugin.md

 Users encounter the full functionality of districtr tools in the `Toolbar`, known to this function as `editor.toolbar` or simply `toolbar`.
-This basic set of tools, imported from elsewhere, then instantiated and stored in a list, is as follows...
+This basic set of tools, imported from elsewhere, are then instantiated by the `ToolsPlugin` and are stored in a list.
+Those `Tools` are as follows...

 - `PanTool()`, for simple map panning
 - `BrushTool(brush, state.parts, brushOptions)`, which colors the map